thoughtbot/superglue/docs/navigation.md

 Then make a `remote("/dashboard?bzq=data.metrics")` call and 10 seconds later, `{total_visitors: 30}` will be immutably grafted into the same position on the Redux store and React will rerender.
-For more control you may providing a `success_action` or `fail_action`, and Breezy will dispatch these actions when the promise resolves successfully or fails.
+For more control, you may provide a `success_action` or `fail_action`, and Breezy will dispatch these actions when the promise resolves successfully or fails.